 SecurityCode A unique number to use as an identifier for the security type.

 Library The path to the security library that IDOL must use to check the ACL of documents that use this security type.
-Set this parameter to the path of the mapped security library that is included by default with IDOL Server. Туре The security type.
-Set this parameter to AUTONOMY_SECURITY_V4 GENERIC_MAPPED.
+Set this parameter to the path of the mapped security library that is included by default with

+IDOL Server.

+Type The security type.
+Set this parameter to AUTONOMY_SECURITY_V4 parameter, see Specify the ACL Format and Security Checks, on the next page.

+GENERIC MAPPED.

 SecurityACLFormat The format of the custom ACL.
-For information about how to set this parameter, see Specify the ACL Format and Security Checks, on the next page.
-SecurityACLCheck A comma-separated list of security checks that the Generic Security Library must perform, using the information in the ACL and the information provided in the user's securityinfo token.
-For information about how to set this parameter, see Specify the ACL Format and

-Security Checks, on the next page.
-For examples that show how to set this parameter, see Example - NT Security, on page 76, and Example - Custom Security, on page 78.
+For information about how to set this information provided in the user's securityinfo token.
+For information about how to set this parameter, see Specify the ACL Format and Security Checks, below.
+For examples that show how to set this parameter, see Example - NT Security, on page 78, and Example - Custom Security, on page 80.